ishanpm/ap-sgtpuzzles-web/README.md

 This is a very rough prototype.
 As such, there are many features missing, the interface is a bit of a mess, it's relatively untested, and absolutely everything is subject to change.
 If you'd like to report a bug or suggest a feature, feel free to [create an issue here](https://github.com/ishanpm/ap-sgtpuzzles-web/issues).

+## How to play

+### Setup

+First, download the most recent build of the AP world from the [Releases page](https://github.com/ishanpm/ap-sgtpuzzles-web/releases) and install it

 ## Build

 I recommend building on Linux.
 If you're on Windows, you can install WSL to get a Linux-like environment.